Hywel-Stoakes/EmuRSummerSchool/README.md

 Please open the `Code` folder and goto `01_emu_basics.R` and then to `02_emu_further_plotting.R`.

 Once you have worked through those files then you can take a look at the import and export instructions in the `Docs` folder.
-All of these files will open in RStudio
+All of these files will open in RStudio.

+For further information and guides on how to add formants and fundamental frequency information, take a look at the Wiki (https://github.com/Hywel-Stoakes/EmuRSummerSchool/wiki)

 For further information see the [Emu SDMS Manual by Raphael Winkelmann: https://ips-lmu.github.io/The-EMU-SDMS-Manual/](https://ips-lmu.github.io/The-EMU-SDMS-Manual/)